-ES Regulation, part 6, Division 6 specifies requirements for workplace electrical installations including when and how safety switches must be inspected and tested .
+ES Regulation, Part 6, Division 6 Specifies requirements for workplace electrical installations including when and how safety switches must be inspected and tested.

-If a safety switch is tested and found to be faulty, the person conducting a business or undertaking must ensure a durable tag is immediately attached to the safety switch that warns people not to use the safety switch, and the safety switch is immediately withdrawn from use.
+If a safety switch is tested and found to be faulty, the PCBU must ensure a durable tag is immediately attached to the safety switch that warns people not to use the safety switch, and the safety switch is immediately withdrawn from use.